 Many retaliation cases are settled by the parties before reaching the courtroom.
 Retaliation settlements vary in amount, depending on the severity of the issue and the probable outcome.
 Litigation is expensive for the company, so if it sees that the employee has a strong case, it may decide to settle.

 These workplace retaliation settlements are not made public, unless the employer is an entity which is obliged to disclose it’s finances publicly.

 Retaliation cases and settlements

-Below, you will find a few example retaliation cases:
+Below, you will find a few example workplace retaliation lawsuits & settlements: